 Public Preparedness Division

-The purpose of Public Preparedness Division is to develop a sustainable and enhanced Public Health Public Preparedness Support System (PHEPSS) to protect Salem County residents from public health emergencies (natural, biological, chemical, radiological and nuclear), in partnership with the state, county and other relevant community-based organizations.
+The purpose of Public Preparedness Division is to develop a sustainable and enhanced Public Health Public Preparedness Support System (PHPPSS) to protect Salem County residents from public health emergencies (natural, biological, chemical, radiological and nuclear), in partnership with the state, county and other relevant community-based organizations.

 What is Salem County doing to prepare for a public health emergency?